-On average, the mediation process takes two to three months from start to finish.
+Most couples need just 1 to 4 sessions with the divorce mediator and on average, the family mediation process takes two to three months from start to finish.

-Some of that time is spent gathering documents and submitting them to the mediator, some is spent negotiating the issues and some is spent drafting paperwork.
+Some of that time is spent gathering documents and submitting them to the mediator, some is spent negotiating the issues and some is spent drafting the divorce agreement (which in mediation is called a Memorandum of Understanding) and other paperwork.

 Generally, the average cost of divorce mediation is between $5,000 and $8,000.

-Who pays for divorce mediation is up to you and your spouse to decide.
+Who pays for the divorce mediation is up to the parties (you and your spouse) to decide.

 Since both spouses benefit from the mediator's guidance and expertise, most couples choose to pay for divorce mediation together (equally).